When it comes to getting a secure, well-paying job, it’s not always necessary to get a college degree first.

 These are some of the highest paying jobs for those opting to go through a career training program:

 1. Web Designer

 According to the US Bureau of Labor Statistics, the average annual income for a web designer is $78,300, with the educational requirements ranging from a high school diploma to a bachelor’s degree.
 This job is growing faster than average, so it has a promising future.

 2. Paralegals and Legal Assistants

 Paralegals and legal assistants make, on average, $56,230 per year.
 The required education for an entry-level job as a paralegal is a certificate or an associate degree.
 This job is also growing at a rate much faster than average, showing great potential for a long-term career.

 Solar panel installation is a growing field with decent pay and a lot of projected growth for the future.
 The median annual pay is $47,670, with only a high school degree or a certificate required to begin working.

 4. Licensed practical and licensed vocational nurses

-Training to become a licensed practical or licensed vocational nurse typically takes only one year of full-time study, and the median annual salary is $47,480.
-This job is growing faster than average and is in a field that will certainly always exist.
+Training to become a licensed practical or licensed vocational nurse typically takes only one year of full-time study, and the median annual salary is $48,070.
+This job is growing as fast as average and is in a field that will certainly always exist.
 This could be a good choice for someone who wants to be in the medical field without the time and financial commitment it takes to become a doctor.